-When we talk about entities in ERD, very often we are referring to business objects such as people/role (e.g. Student), tangible business objects (e.g. Product), intangible business objects (e.g. Log), etc. "Relationship" is about how these entities relate to each other within the system.
+When we talk about entities in ERD, very often we are referring to business objects such as people/roles (e.g. Student), tangible business objects (e.g. Product), intangible business objects (e.g. Log), etc. "Relationship" is about how these entities relate to each other within the system.

-In a typical ER design, you can find symbols such as rounded rectangles and connectors (with different styles of their ends) that depict the entities, their attributes and inter-relationships.
+In a typical ER design, you can find symbols such as rounded rectangles and connectors (with different styles of their ends) that depict the entities, their attributes, and inter-relationships.

 When to draw ER Diagrams?

 So, when do we draw ERDs?
-While ER models are mostly developed for designing relational database in terms of concept visualization and in terms of physical database design, there are still other situations when ER diagrams can help.
+While ER models are mostly developed for designing relational databases in terms of concept visualization and in terms of physical database design, there are still other situations when ER diagrams can help.
 Here are some typical use cases.

 - Database design - Depending on the scale of change, it can be risky to alter a database structure directly in a DBMS.
 To avoid ruining the data in a production database, it is important to plan out the changes carefully.
 ERD is a tool that helps.
-By drawing ER diagrams to visualize database design ideas, you have a chance to identify the mistakes and design flaws, and to make correction before executing the changes in database.
+By drawing ER diagrams to visualize database design ideas, you have a chance to identify the mistakes and design flaws, and to make corrections before executing the changes in the database.

 ERD notations guide

-An ER Diagram contains entities, attributes and relationships.
-In this section we will go through the ERD symbols in detail.
+An ER Diagram contains entities, attributes, and relationships.
+In this section, we will go through the ERD symbols in detail.

 An ERD entity is a definable thing or concept within a system, such as a person/role (e.g. Student), object (e.g. Invoice), concept (e.g. Profile) or event (e.g. Transaction) (note: In ERD, the term "entity" is often used instead of "table", but they are the same).
 When determining entities, think of them as nouns.
 In ER models, an entity is shown as a rounded rectangle, with its name on top and its attributes listed in the body of the entity shape.
-The ERD example below shows an example of ER entity.
+The ERD example below shows an example of an ER entity.

-Also known as column, an attribute is a property or characteristic of the entity that holds it.
+Also known as a column, an attribute is a property or characteristic of the entity that holds it.

 An attribute has a name that describes the property and a type that describes the kind of attribute it is, such as varchar for a string, and int for integer.
 When an ERD is drawn for physical database development, it is important to ensure the use of types that are supported by the target RDBMS.